ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Heat Advisory issued July 17 at 11:01AM CDT until July 21 at 7:00PM CDT by NWS Paducah KY</h2>
+   <h2>Heat Advisory issued July 18 at 12:43AM CDT until July 21 at 7:00PM CDT by NWS Paducah KY</h2>
    <div style="font-size:120%">* WHAT...Heat index values between 100 to 105 expected.

       * WHERE...Portions of southern Illinois, western Kentucky, and southeast Missouri.

-      * WHEN...From noon Saturday to 7 PM CDT Tuesday.
+      * WHEN...From noon today to 7 PM CDT Tuesday.

       * IMPACTS...Hot temperatures and high humidity may cause heat illnesses.